Filters

 Case managers help HIV/AIDS-affected individuals find housing and related resources.

-Case managers help HIV/AIDS affected individuals find housing and related resources.
-Services include short-term and long-term housing search assistance, one-time emergency rental assistance for security deposits or to prevent evictions.
+Provides case management assistance to help individuals living with HIV/AIDS find housing and related resources.
+Services include short and long-term housing search assistance, one-time emergency rental assistance for security deposits or to prevent evictions.

 Categories